-In addition to federal relief loan programs such as the Paycheck Protection Program and Main Street Lending Program, businesses can increase liquidity through federal, state and local tax pathways that were established either by coronavirus relief legislation or by legislation enacted before the pandemic.
+In addition to federal relief loan programs such as the Paycheck Protection Program and Main Street Lending Program, businesses can increase liquidity through federal, state and local tax pathways that were established either by coronavirus relief legislation or before the pandemic.

-“These tax mechanisms can significantly improve cash flow and liquidity,” said Gretchen Valentine, an RSM US LLP enterprise account leader and tax partner.
+“These tax mechanisms can significantly improve cash flow and liquidity,” said Gretchen Valentine, RSM Enterprise Account Leader & Tax Partner.
 “Strategizing with a trusted advisor about how to maximize these benefits can help companies survive and thrive through the pandemic response and into the economic recovery.”